-This is one of my comfort mixing rums for Tiki drinks – its a New Zealand rum brand using distilled and imported Jamaican rum.
+This is one of my comfort mixing rums for Tiki drinks.

 There are a dark and a gold type of this rum and a few different agings.
 I have tried 3 of them, the original dark, the 12 yo and the overproof (74% /148 proof) There´s also a 12 yo “Cigar-blend”, an 18 yo and a 25 yo.
 Plus the newly released four naturally flavored rums – coconut, pineapple, mango and spiced.

-I´m always suspicious about flavored products but some are better than others of course.
+I´m always suspicious about flavored products but some are better than others.
 To me, i would rather use fresh pineapple and rum than a pineapple flavored rum though.

-Coruba is a heavily caramel colored Jamaican planters–style rum from Wray & Nephew made with both pot and column stills rums (over 30 rum marques) and the rums are aged at least two years in small oak barrels using the solera system.
+Coruba is a heavily caramel colored Jamaican planters–style rum made with both pot and column stills rums (over 30 rum marques) and the rums are aged at least two years in small oak barrels using the solera system.
 Its Bottled at 40% alcohol by volume.
 Its the kind of rum that was used in planter´s punches.

 In 1967 the Coruba rum from Jamaica was first imported and became the leading rum in the 70s and since then it has kept that position.